apple54whn/notes/docs/Java/Spring/primer/3 DB.md

       connection-test-query: SELECT 1
 ```

 > You should at least specify the URL by setting the `spring.datasource.url` property.
 Otherwise, Spring Boot tries to auto-configure an embedded database.
 >
 > You often do not need to specify the `driver-class-name`, since Spring Boot can deduce it for most databases from the `url`.
 >
 > See [`DataSourceProperties`](https://github.com/spring-projects/spring-boot/tree/v2.2.2.RELEASE/spring-boot-project/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/jdbc/DataSourceProperties.java) for more of the supported options.
 These are the standard options that work regardless of the actual implementation.
 It is also possible to fine-tune implementation-specific settings by using their respective prefix (`spring.datasource.hikari.*`, `spring.datasource.tomcat.*`, and `spring.datasource.dbcp2.*`).
 Refer to the documentation of the connection pool implementation you are using for more details.

-## 2.2 集成H2数据库
+## 集成 H2 数据库

-H2是一个内存数据库，方便测试。
+H2 是一个内存数据库，方便测试。

-## 2.3 集成Mybatis
+## 集成 Mybatis

 ### 起步依赖

-使用Spring Initializr添加 DevTools、Web、MySQL、**MyBatis**依赖
+使用 Spring Initializr 添加 DevTools、Web、MySQL、**MyBatis**依赖

 ```xml
 <!-- MySQL连接驱动 -->